praxis-live/praxis-live/README.md

 For general support or to discuss usage and development of Praxis LIVE, please sign up to the [mailing list](http://groups.google.com/d/forum/praxis-live).
 Please report bugs or make specfic feature requests on the [issue queue](https://github.com/praxis-live/support/issues) if possible.

+## License

+Praxis LIVE v3.x is released under the terms of the GPLv3 - see [license](LICENSE.md) for more details.

+Praxis CORE v3.x (runtime) is also released under the terms of the GPLv3.
+The currently in development v4.x will see Praxis CORE relicensed under LGPL.

 ## Contribute

 Non-code contributions are always welcomed - make example projects, help with documentation, assist new users, talk about Praxis LIVE, or just make something great with it!